leandrocollares/responsive-bar-chart/README.md

 ## Data source

 The United Nations Education, Scientific and Cultural Organization (UNESCO) publishes a list of endangered languages regularly.
-The bar chart is based on data extracted from that list.
+The bar chart is based on UNESCO data made available by The Guardian via a Datablog [post](https://www.theguardian.com/news/datablog/2011/apr/15/language-extinct-endangered#data).